Kevin Monangai

-Kevin Monangai (born March 4, 1993) is an American football running back who is currently a free agent.
+Kevin Monangai (born March 4, 1993) is an American former professional football running back.
 He played college football for the Villanova University Wildcats and received All-CAA honors.
 He was an assistant offensive coach for the New York Giants until January 2020.

 Professional career

 Philadelphia Eagles

 On August 1, 2015, Monangai signed to the Philadelphia Eagles.
 On September 1, 2015, he was waived.

 On September 15, 2015, Monangai re-signed to the Eagles' practice squad.
 On September 22, 2015, he was released.

 On December 29, 2015, Monangai re-signed to their practice squad.
 On January 4, 2016, Monangai signed a reserve/future contract.
 On May 5, 2016, he was waived.

 Minnesota Vikings

 On August 4, 2016, Monangai signed with the Vikings.
 On August 20, 2016, Monangai was released by the Vikings.

 Personal life

 Monangai grew up in Roseland, New Jersey and played high school football at Seton Hall Preparatory School.
-While at Seton Hall Prep, they lost at Randolph his freshman year.
-His brother Kyle Monangai is an incoming freshman football player at Rutgers University, and is following in his brother's footsteps in becoming a running back.
+His brother Kyle Monangai is a running back for the Chicago Bears.
+He led the Big Ten in rushing in 2023 for the Rutgers Scarlet Knights.
 His sister, Kathy Monangai, is a PharmD graduate of the University of Pittsburgh.